Associate Dean for Undergraduate Programs

 Roger Ahlbrandt Professorship of Management of Innovation & Technology

 Dr. Wagner draws on her organizational field-based research when teaching in order to provide rich insights that help illuminate concepts.
 Throughout her career, Dr. Wagner has been interested in effective learning methods and is dedicated to experimentation in the classroom.
-Cornell University she won two awards related to her teaching: The Merrill Presidential Scholar award for Outstanding Educator and the Faculty Innovation in Teaching Grant.
-It was based on this grant that she was asked to speak at the Provost’s series on effective teaching methods.
-Her Data Ethics Debate assignment has been featured in the Cornell Chronicle (online edition) and the Cornell Hotel School’s Alumni Magazine.
-In her spare time Dr. Wagner is an avid practitioner of yoga and enjoys running, reading fiction, and being of service within her community.
+She has received multiple teaching awards and is known for her personal connections with students.
+In her spare time Dr. Wagner is an avid practitioner of yoga and enjoys traveling, reading, and being with her daughter and husband.